Toyota Kata: 5 questions to engage your work teams

 ‘Kata’ typically refers to fundamental moves in Japanese martial arts, specifically patterns or routines, like learning a dance step by breaking it into pieces and practising each piece until it is mastered.
 Just as mastering the musical scales is only a prelude to learning to play an instrument, the kata is the foundational structure for learning to apply the underlying thinking patterns until it has become a habit.
-In lean management, Toyota Kata refers to two linked behaviours: ‘improvement kata’ (for the learner) and ‘coaching kata’ (for the coach).
+In lean management, Toyota Kata refers to two linked behaviors: ‘improvement kata’ (for the learner) and ‘coaching kata’ (for the coach).
 In this blog, we’ll focus on the latter.

 Embedding kata into your daily work